-Digital Signature (X.509) - Check the box of Digital Signature to invoke this function and select one predefined in the X.509 Peer ID Profiles.

-IPSec Security Method This group of fields is a must for IPSec Tunnels and L2TP with IPSec Policy when you specify the remote node.
+Digital Signature (X.509) - Check the box of Digital Signature to invoke this function and Select one predefined Profiles set in the VPN and Remote Access >>IPSec Peer with IPSec Policy when you specify the remote node.
 Check the Medium, DES, 3DES or AES box as the security method.
-Medium - Authentication Header (AH) means data will be authenticated, but not be encrypted.
+Medium-Authentication Header (AH) means data will be authenticated, but not be encrypted.
 By default, this option is invoked.
 You can uncheck it to disable it.